Xanonymous-GitHub/claude-token-provider/README.md

 ### Demo Credentials

-For educational testing, use these demo credentials when prompted:
+For testing, use these demo credentials when prompted:

 - **Secret Key**: `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA=`
 - **IV/Nonce**: `AAAAAAAAAAAAAAAA`